tigattack/AmznAffiliateURL-Alfred-Workflow/README.md

-# Amazon Affiliate URL Generator
+# Amazon Affiliate Short URL Generator

 An Alfred workflow which takes an [Amazon ASIN](https://en.wikipedia.org/wiki/Amazon_Standard_Identification_Number) and generates a shortened URL (`amzn.to`) including your affiliate tag.